 By JOSH BOAK, BRIAN SLODYSKO, LISA MASCARO and MEG KINNARD

-The report indicates that the Trump administration may have disregarded an IRS requirement dating back to 1977 that mandates audits of a president’s tax filings.
-The IRS only began to audit his 2015 tax filings on April 3, 2019, a date more than two years into Trump’s presidency.
-That date also coincides with committee Chairman Richard Neal, D-Mass., making an “initial request to the IRS for the former President’s return information and related tax returns.”
+A report released by the Democratic majority on the House Ways and Means Committee indicated the Trump administration may have disregarded an IRS requirement dating back to 1977 that mandates audits of a president’s tax filings.
+The IRS only began to audit Trump’s 2016 tax filings on April 3, 2019, more than two years into Trump’s presidency and just months after Democrats took control of the House.
+That date coincides with Rep. Richard Neal, the panel chairman, asking the IRS for information related to Trump’s tax returns.

-“This is about the presidency, not the president,” committee Chairman Richard Neal, D-Mass., told reporters.
+“This is about the presidency, not the president,” Neal, D-Mass., told reporters.

 Texas Rep. Kevin Brady, the panel’s top GOP member, said, “Regrettably, the deed is done.”

 “Over our objections in opposition, Democrats in the Ways and Means Committee have unleashed a dangerous new political weapon that overturns decades of privacy protections,” he told reporters.
 “The era of political targeting, and of Congress’s enemies list, is back and every American, every American taxpayer, who may get on the wrong side of the majority in Congress is now at risk.”

 Trump spent much of Tuesday evening releasing statements on his social media platform that were unrelated to his tax returns.
 The IRS didn’t immediately respond to a request for comment.

 But an accompanying report released by Congress’ nonpartisan Joint Committee on Taxation also found repeated faults with the IRS’s approach toward auditing Trump and his companies.